Impatient for work that's way late, we're fed up and going off for a long weekend

 Lyon is a very prosperous town, but not everyone is equally prosperous.

 'George Washington never slept here'.
 Neither did James Joyce.

-St John's Cathedral -- there was a church here at the bottom of the Fourvière hill from the 6th century, but the present building was started in about 1180 and completed 300 years later (no quarterly balance sheets to show to the shareholders back then).
+St John's Cathedral -- there was a church here at the bottom of the Fourvière hill from the 6th century, but the present building was started in about 1180 and completed 300 years later (no quarterly balance sheets required by the shareholders back then?).

 The large piazza is called . . . the Place Saint-Jean.
 Here it is, on a distressingly grey day, with a fountain out front showing somebody baptising someone who looks like Jesus.

 Very nice inside, with interesting projections on a false wall where you'd sort of expect an altar.

 A fine gothic nave